SNAPlabgroup/ANLffr/README.rst

 Install anlffr
 --------------

-As any Python packages, to install ANLffr, go in the ANLffr source code directory and do::
+As with any Python packages, to install ANLffr, go into the ANLffr source code directory and do::

     python setup.py install